 I also recommend keeping your strobe far to the left or right of the models, rather than near the camera in order to create the most dynamic and detailed lighting.
 If it’s too close to the camera, your light will look very flat.
 Once you have the formula for your exposure, you can likely re-use it for the rest of your shots, unless your lighting conditions change.
 This particular shoot had a lot of variation because the clouds constantly moved, changing the amount of light pollution they reflected.

 Thanks so much to Diana Southern for being my awesome assistant and thanks to Ely LaMay, Benjamin Campbell, Tony Noto, and Paul Gagliano for their talents.
-If you’re interested in hiring me to teach you how to make photographs like this, head on over to the workshops page or contact me directly.
 Leave any questions or comments that you may have below!